YOU ARE AT:Test & MeasurementHollow core fiber occasions a paradigm shift in testing

 Hollow core fiber marks a turning point in fiber technology.
 But first, there are obstacles to overcome

 In Sept, 2025, Microsoft Azure announced it is scaling its hollow core fiber (HCF) production by outsourcing manufacturing to Corning and Heraeus.
-It made clear that the tech giant is quite serious about its commitment to high-capacity fiber innovation, despite its deep focus on AI — or especially because of it.
+It made clear that the tech giant is taking its commitment seriously, despite being deep in the AI waters — or especially because of it.

 Microsoft’s HCF play

-The frenzy around hollow core fiber is not just marketing fluff.
-Physicists at the University of Southampton in U.K. have shown that HCF exhibits 35% less attenuation and 45% faster signal transmission compared to standard glass fibers.
+The noise around HCF is not all marketing fluff.
+Physicists at the University of Southampton in U.K. have shown that HCF exhibits 35% less attenuation and 45% faster signal transmission than standard glass fibers.

-The Azure team, testing Microsoft’s HCF solution over 1,200 Km of fiber last year, achieved 0.091 dB per kilometer of transmission loss, the lowest ever recorded — and a far cry from the 0.14 dB/km of fiber networks.
+Recently, the Azure team tested 1,200 km of Microsoft’s homegrown HCF fiber, achieving 0.091 dB per kilometer of transmission loss, the lowest ever recorded — and a far cry from fiber’s 0.14 dB/km.

-The planned 15,000 km of HCF route will lay the groundwork to deploy “end-to-end” HCF solution across Azure’s global network and achieve better speeds and lower latency to feed the hungry cloud and AI workloads in data centers.
+The planned 15,000 km HCF route will lay the ground for wholesale deployment across Azure’s global network, the company said, an effort to provide higher speeds and lower latency to power-hungry cloud and AI workloads in data centers.

 Breaking a 40 year deadlock

-This allows fiber players to sidestep a problem that has existed for four decades, signal loss and attenuation leading to performance plateau in optical fibers.
-Even the best fibers in the market need amplification every 12 kms or so.
+This allows fiber players to sidestep signal loss, attenuation, and performance plateau in optical fibers, problems that have existed for four decades.
+Even the best fibers in the market today need amplification every 12 kms or so.

-The high transmission and reduced loss of HCF can prove transformative for next-generation applications like AI and remote data centers.
-However, the performance gain can significantly boost many other technologies as well, including 5G/6G networks, quantum computing, defense communications, IoT smart cities, and high-frequency trading.
+The high transmission and reduced loss of HCF can prove transformative for next-generation applications, like AI and remote data centers.
+And the performance gain can uplift other technologies as well, including 5G/6G networks, quantum computing, defense communications, IoT smart cities, and high-frequency trading.

 Challenges and barriers